singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 1. User A clicks "add user" on the client and it gets sent to the server.
 2. User A calls requestAddUser(User B).
 3. This method calls UserManager. addUser.
-4. UserManager calls both User  A. sentAddRequest and User B.receivedAddRequest.
+4. UserManager calls both User  A.sentAddRequest and User B.receivedAddRequest.

 Again, this is just one way of designing these interactions.
 It is not the only way, or even the only "good" way.